Frequently Asked Questions

 Unique IDs are located at the top of the Notice that was sent to all Class Members on June 6, 2025.
 If you did not receive a Notice, you were not identified as being an eligible member of the Settlement Class.
 Only eligible Class Members will have a Unique ID.
 Please review FAQ 5 for additional information regarding eligibility.

-If you received a Notice but no longer have your Unique ID, please contact the Settlement Administrator to request this information by calling, emailing or writing at:
+If you received a Notice but no longer have your Unique ID, please note that the claim filing deadline has now passed and late submissions will not be accepted.

 This is not a scam.
 We are the Settlement Administrator for the MNGI Data Incident Litigation.
 A $2,838,749.62 Settlement has been reached in a class action lawsuit against MNGI Digestive Health, P.A. (“Defendant”) involving a Data Incident experienced on or around August 20, 2023, that involved an unauthorized third-party accessing Defendant’s network and computer systems and potentially accessing the Private Information of Class Members.